scottvr/retree/README.md

 ### Disclaimer
 This is a utility made from desire and necessity to perform a specific purpose.
 Utilitarian.
 I likely would have kept it to myself except that once I spent the time to get it working within vscode, it occurred to me that I *might* not be the only person who has ever wished this to exist, so just in case, I thought I'd put this here for you.
 Point being, it is not whistles and bells, no command-line options or visual elements, etc. and probably never will have those things.
 (Unless a PR comes in with them showing that a) I am really not alone on this one and b) oh well, I guess again, I'm not alone.)

 If it remains forever minimalist, unseen and unused by anyone else, I am ok with that.
 I am quite accustomed to creating things for myself that apparently only I have any desire to exist.
-(See also my art, musings, music, etc.)
+(See also my art, writing, music, etc.)

 By me, for me, but happy to share.